 - Historic Roanoke City Market District is the vibrant center of downtown Roanoke featuring historic buildings, live theater, museums, art galleries, shopping, a variety of restaurants, and nightlife.

-- The Historic Farmers Market, established in 1882, is Virginia’s oldest open-air farmers market in continuous operation and offers fresh produce, arts and crafts from throughout the region.
+- The Historic Farmers Market in Roanoke City, established in 1882, is Virginia’s oldest open-air farmers market in continuous operation and offers fresh produce, arts and crafts from throughout the region.
 Located on Market Street, the market is also the location for several festivals, concerts, and community events.

 - The Historic Market Building offers an international food court as well as a variety of popular shops.
 Constructed in 1886, the Market Building has long served as downtown’s central landmark.